 The long version has some funny parts, ask me about it when we meet sometime.
 I'll give you a hint... it involves baby goats.

 Anywho, back to the story...
 I think that my childhood name change was really just a super obvious example of a main theme in my life (and work):

 Isn't that just another fucking new-agey buzzword that has no meaning anymore?

 I think that's the whole point.
 It means something different for each person and part of the magic is figuring out what that means to you.

 Here's what it means to me.
-Self expression is saying the thing that feels true, even if it is super uncomfortable.
+Self expression is saying the thing that feels true, even/expecially if it is super uncomfortable.
 Self expression means taking the time to really get to know yourself, your style, your desires, your special sauce, your vision and then bringing it to life in the world.
-Self expression is not living based on defaults you've been handed, and instead, designing your life, business, home, relationships, art, and work to be a true reflection of the luminous soul at the centre of it (that's you sweet cheeks!)
-Self expression is doing the thing that feels sooooo dang right, even if it scar this shit out of you.
+Self expression is not living based on defaults you've been handed, and instead, designing your life, business, home, relationships, art, and work to be a true reflection of the luminous soul at the centre of it (that's you lover!)
+Self expression is doing the thing that feels sooooo dang right, even if it scares this shit out of you.
 Self expression, for me, means looking at my whole dang life as a series of experiments and an ever evolving art project to address one question:

 How can I be the most me, right meow?
 Because meow is all we got.

 Seriously though, in one form or another, this is the question I ask myself and my clients every day.